 Myoclonus due to severe closed head trauma or hypoxic-ischemic brain damage may worsen when patients make purposeful movements (action myoclonus) or may occur spontaneously when movement is limited because of injury.

 Myoclonus due to metabolic disturbances may be multifocal, asymmetric, and stimulus-induced; it usually involves facial or proximal limb muscles.
 If the disturbance persists, generalized myoclonic jerks and, ultimately, seizures may occur.

 Diagnosis of myoclonus is clinical.
 Testing is done based on clinically suspected causes.
 Brain imaging is done.

 Correcting the metabolic disturbance or other cause if possible

-Stopping or reducing the dose of the causative drug
+Stopping or reducing the dose of the causative agent

 Treatment of myoclonus begins with correction of underlying metabolic disturbances or other causes if correctable.
-If a drug is the cause, the drug is stopped, or the dose is reduced.
+If a medication is the cause, the medication is stopped, or the dose is reduced.

 Myoclonus is a brief, shocklike muscle contraction that can vary in severity and distribution.

-Myoclonus can be physiologic (eg, hiccuping, sleep-related muscle contractions) or secondary to various brain disorders, systemic disorders, or drugs.
+Myoclonus can be physiologic (eg, hiccuping, sleep-related muscle contractions) or secondary to various brain disorders, systemic disorders, or medications.

-If a metabolic disturbance is the cause, correct it, and when necessary, give drugs (eg, clonazepam, valproate, levetiracetam) to relieve symptoms.
+If a metabolic disturbance is the cause, correct it, and when necessary, give medications (eg, clonazepam, valproate, levetiracetam) to relieve symptoms.